 The Assets Method

-This method is best for businesses with large capital expenditures or companies that are still operating at a loss.
+This method is best for businesses with large capital expenditures or companies operating at a loss.
 The value is derived from all of the business’s assets and how valuable those assets will be in the coming years.

 The Market Method

-This method is best when your business’s value is influenced by many local factors.
-It can also be used solely to confirm an amount that was determined by one of the other methods.
+This method is best when many local factors influence your business’s value.
+It can also be used solely to confirm an amount determined by one of the other methods.

-With the market method, the value is derived from the final selling prices of other businesses in the same industry and general location.
+The value is derived from other businesses’ final selling prices in the same industry and general location with the market method.
 Unlike the previous two ways, the market method accounts for potentially significant local factors like being situated in an up-and-coming neighborhood.

 - Bill of Sale